surendra-pratap-singh/microservices-practice/README.md

 1. checkout the project
 2. Start the services in the order mentioned above.

-Step TODO: Demonstrate steps to monitor logs using ELK stack
+//TODO: Demonstrate steps to monitor logs using ELK stack